Community archaeology: The Valletta Convention

 The Valletta Convention affects the work of non-official or amateur groups who have been, or are, investigating their local historic environment.
 The European Convention on the Protection of the Archaeological Heritage (Revised) was signed in Valletta in 1992, and ratified by the UK government before coming into force on 21 March 2001.
 Article 3 of the document caused considerable debate as it stated that all archaeological work should be carried out by suitably qualified, authorized people.
 This form of ‘licensing’ for archaeologists already exists in the rest of Europe, where it has limited the work of voluntary archaeologists and local societies.

 Community archaeology in Australia

 Australian Archaeology has a long history of community archaeology, with established disciplines and laws.
 In her review of community archaeology, Marshall found that there is an "antipodean dominance" in field community archaeology, suggesting that Australian community archaeology may be more established as a discipline than in other countries.
 This is reflected in anthologies on community archaeology in Harrison and Williamson and Sarah Colley.
 Generally Australian community archaeology projects have involved collaboration between archaeologists and aboriginal tribes similar to archaeologists in the United States collaborate with American Indians.

 Community archaeology outside of the United States, the United Kingdom, and Australia

 Hundreds, if not thousands, of community archaeology projects have occurred throughout the world—including in Brazil, Canada, Egypt, Mexico, the People's Republic of Bangladesh, South Africa, Thailand (Praicharnjit 2006, www.archaeopen.com) and Turkey.
-Wikipedia would greatly appreciate if scholars, students, or members of communities affiliated with Community Archaeology projects would contribute to this page.